45ACC/45ACC.github.io/excursion.md

 * The Old Courthouse.
 Huge pub, good setting in refurbished courthouse.

+## eating

->eating : most of the beer places/wine bars offer food, but those below are restaurants first and foremost.
+> most of the beer places/wine bars offer food, but those below are restaurants first and foremost.

 * Emily Taylor.
 Asian.
 * Suku (in Fomo).
 Great authentic Indonesian food.
 * Sailing for Oranges.
 "Modern Australian".